Lýsing:

 - Just-in-time (JIT) and the economic order quantity (EOQ)

-- Production lot size
+- Production batch size

 - Reorder point and safety inventory

-- The JIT concept
+- JIT purchasing

-- Key elements in a JIT system
+- Key elements and benefits of a JIT system

 - Benefits of a JIT system